djc/record-set-go/README.md

 ## Getting started

-1. Install a stable Rust toolchain and clone the repository
+1. Install a stable Rust toolchain and clone the repository.
+Make sure a recent version of the hickory-dns server is installed, like with `cargo install --git https://github.com/hickory-dns/hickory-dns hickory-dns`.
 2. `cd demo` and execute `./run.sh` to start the DNS server (listening on port 53)
 3. Use `dig example.com @localhost` to verify the DNS server is running but no A records for the apex domain exist yet.